coltandrews/prodready/README.md

 ### Contact Form

-The contact form on the landing page is currently a placeholder.
-To connect it to a backend:
+The contact form uses Resend for email delivery.
+To set it up:

-1. Update the form submission handler in `src/pages/LandingPage.tsx`
+1. Create a `.env` file in the root directory (see `.env.example` for template)
-2. Add your API endpoint
+2. Add your `RESEND_API_KEY` and `CONTACT_EMAIL` to the `.env` file
-3. Handle form validation and error states
+3. For local development, use `vercel dev` to test the API route
+4. For production, add environment variables in your Vercel project settings

+See `EMAIL_SETUP.md` for detailed instructions.

 ## License